All Episodes

 I really am.

-Maybe, you know, if this is Mr. Wright, you know, you guys can get married, and why don't you move to the free state of Florida or move to Texas?
+Maybe, you know, if this is Mr. Wright, you know, you guys can get married and why don't you move to the free state of Florida or move to Texas.

-You have options, you can move to Tennessee.
+You can move to Tennessee.

-Uh you can you know depends on the weather.
+It depends on the weather.

-You if you like Vegas, you can move to Vegas, if you like, or Nevada, you can move to Arizona.
+If you like Nevada, you can move to Arizona.

 There's so many nicer places that don't, you know, where government doesn't abuse people.

-I happen to love states that have a lot of water and you know, ocean and uh, you know, I love that about Florida.
+I happen to love states that have a lot of water and, you know, ocean.

 I love that about California.

-I mean, the Pacific Coast Highway is one of the most beautiful highways to drive in in the entire country.
+I mean, the Pacific Coast Highway is one of the most beautiful highways to drive in the entire country.

-But they make it impossible for people to really raise their families in a way that they feel comfortable, they want to indoctrinate your kids, their school system sucks, their their level of taxation sucks, their bureaucracy is out of control.
+But they make it impossible for people to really raise their families in a way that they feel comfortable.

 Anyway, that's my challenge, Professor.

-Congratulations, God bless you.
+God bless you.

-And uh I don't know, I'll think about going to California.
+I'll think about going to California.

 I'll think about it.

-Uh, but I um I'll probably won't stay very long.
+But I probably won't stay very long.

 Just in and out.